ttakasawa/iOS-GoodCodeExerciseSample/README.md

 <img width="924" height="451" src="Resource/SampleImages.png"/>

 ## Data Model
-UserData: This is a concrete instance
+UserData: This is responsible for storing user's attributes.
+ApplicationMaterial: This is enum for differet types of application materials such as linkedin, resume, etc.

 ## Network Layer

+#### UserNetwork
-UserNetwork: This is model object responsible for querying, updating, and login of UserData object
+This is model object responsible for querying, updating, and login of UserData object.
+It executes all networking stuff for UserData object.
 ```
 protocol UserNetwork {